+How was the film?

 What are your learnings from the film?

-The session is closed with the Presentation slides.
+The session is closed with the Presentation slides EXPLAIN:

 Electronic waste is one of the fastest growing waste streams in the country and has assumed gigantic proportions.
-The discarded and end of life electronics products ranging from computers, equipment used in information and communication technology (ICT), home appliances, audio and video products and all of their peripherals are popularly known as electronic waste.
+The discarded and end of life electronics products ranging from computers, equipment

-Now we will apply the learnings from the Dealer case study, presentations and films in the previous session to develop prototype awareness projects for other dealers.
+Now we will apply the learnings from the case study presentations and films in the previous session to develop prototype awareness projects for our schools

-Make 5 small groups.

-Each group has to develop an awareness project for their shops/markets.

-The projects could be either in the form of workshop or any creative medium such as theatre, roleplay, film screenings.
-Games, poster etc that can be used to build the awareness of the shopkeepers /dealers on the issue of electronic waste.
+- Make 5 small groups. - Each group has to develop an awareness project for their school - The projects could be either in the form of workshop or any creative medium such as theatre, roleplay, film screenings.
+Games, poster etc that can be used to build the awareness of the target students on the issue of electronic waste.

-Now we will have the presentations by each group

-The presentations will be followed by the feedback by 1 or 2 group members and the facilitators .

-Post the presentation each group will incorporate the feedback and the suggestions and finalize their projects to be implemented in their shops/markets
+- Now we will have the presentations by each group - The presentations will be followed by the feedback by 1 or 2 group members and the facilitators . - Post the presentation each group will incorporate the feedback and the suggestions and finalize their projects to be implemented in their schools

-These are just indicative projects to build awareness in your market area .
-You can discuss with your fellow shopkeepers and come up with more interesting ideas to address the issue of e-waste .
+These are just indicative projects to build awareness in your school .
+You can discuss with your teachers and principal and come up with more interesting ideas to address the issue of e-waste .